 Providers may consult with teachers on non-instructional days (e.g., parent teacher conference day, records day, etc.).
-This consultation note should be documented as usual in the SEDS service logs on the date that the consultation occurred and will be counted towards the overall prescription if captured in the monthly service tracker.
+POWER SCHOOLS SPECIAL PROGRAMS on the date that the consultation occurred and will be counted towards the overall prescription if captured in the monthly service tracker.